Transient narrowband radio bursts from the magnetar 1E 1547.0-5408: Abstract

-1E~1547.0$-$5408 is only the fourth pulsar and second magnetar known to emit radio pulses with narrow spectral occupancies.
-Observations of giant pulses from the Crab pulsar and PSR~B0540$-$69 reveal a small fraction ($\sim 2.8\%$ and $\sim 0.4\%$ respectively) have similarly narrow bandwidths \cite{Thulasiram2021, Geyer2021}.
+Our discovery makes 1E~1547.0$-$5408 the fourth pulsar and second magnetar presently known to emit radio pulses with narrow spectral occupancies, with their appearance in the 8.1--8.6\,GHz band representing the highest frequency detection of narrowband emission from a neutron star to date.
+A small fraction of giant pulses from the Crab pulsar and PSR~B0540$-$69 ($\sim 0.4\%$ and $\sim 2.8\%$ respectively) have similarly narrow bandwidths \cite{Thulasiram2021, Geyer2021}.
 These `narrowband giants' are distinct from other spectral features that have been detected in giant pulses from several sources \cite{Bilous2015, Hankins2016, Mahajan2024}.
-Similarly transient, narrowband emission was briefly detected from SGR~1935$+$2154 following a possible anti-glitch and intermediate-luminosity radio burst in 2020 October \cite{Younes2023, Giri2023, Zhu2023, Wang2024}.
-Our sample of bursts from 1E~1547.0$-$5408 represents the highest frequency detection of narrowband emission from a neutron star to date.
-The narrowband pulses from all three other sources were only been detected at comparatively lower observing frequencies of 400--1500\,MHz.
-Additionally, a separate broadband component was not detected among the transient radio pulses from SGR~1935$+$2154.

-Giant pulse emission from rotation-powered pulsars is persistent over at least decade timescales.
-Whereas the narrowband profile components of 1E~1547.0$-$5408 and SGR~1935$+$2154 were short lived, having appeared for only 3\,d and 22--27\,d respectively \cite{Zhu2023, Wang2024}.
-Both periods of narrowband emission occurred during a decline in high-energy burst activity.
-X-ray burst counts from the Fermi Gamma-ray Burst Monitor and Swift Burst Alert Telescope indicate the high-energy burst rate of 1E~1547.0$-$5408 had dropped precipitously by 2009 February 24 \cite{vonkienllin20ApJ:gbm}.
-Similarly, the FRB-like bursts from SGR~1935$+$2154 followed drops in activity during the 2020 April and 2022 October outbursts \cite{younes20ApJ:1935, borghese22MNRAS, Younes2023, Hu2024}.
-Hence, the magnetospheric conditions required for generating both narrowband and FRB-like emission may only briefly be met under specific conditions during the declining stages of magnetar outbursts.
+Transient narrowband emission was briefly detected from SGR~1935$+$2154 following a possible anti-glitch and intermediate-luminosity radio burst in 2020 October \cite{Younes2023, Giri2023, Zhu2023, Wang2024}.
+Unlike decade-long stability of giant pulse emission from the Crab and PSR~B0540$-$69, the narrowband profile components of 1E~1547.0$-$5408 and SGR~1935$+$2154 were extremely short-lived, appearing for only 3\,d and 22--27\,d respectively.
+Both emerged soon after both spin-down dominated timing events and a decline in their high-energy burst activity \cite{Dib2012, Younes2023}.
+In the case of 1E~1547.0$-$5408, the X-ray burst counts from the Fermi Gamma-ray Burst Monitor and Swift Burst Alert Telescope indicate the high-energy burst rate had dropped precipitously by 2009 February 24 \cite{vonkienllin20ApJ:gbm}.
+Similarly, the FRB-like bursts from SGR~1935$+$2154 followed drops in activity during the 2020 April and 2022 October outbursts \cite{younes20ApJ:1935, Borghese22MNRAS, Younes2023, Hu2024}.